 The Son of God after His incarnation

-Because the Son of God transitioned completely to a human type of being, He no longer is the divine type of being He was before.
+Because the Son of God transitioned completely to a human type of being, He no longer is the divine type of being He once was.
 As 100% human, He is now 0% divine.
 This means He is now powerless in Himself to do anything beyond what is humanly possible.
 All of the divine power He once possessed that created this entire universe and all life, He forever relinquished and will never regain.
-He willingly relegated Himself to the weaknesses and limitations of humanity for our sakes—for our salvation.
+He willingly relegated Himself to the weaknesses and limitations of humanity for our salvation.

 Jesus Himself stated that His works were not His own but His Father’s: “The Son can do nothing of himself, but what he seeth the Father do” (Jhn 5:19); “I can of mine own self do nothing” (Jhn 5:30); “If I do not the works of my Father, believe me not” (Jhn 10:37); “the Father that dwelleth in me, he doeth the works” (Jhn 14:10).
 And those who witnessed His miracles testified that it was because God was with Him: “no man can do these miracles that thou doest, except God be with him” (Jhn 3:2); “Jesus of Nazareth, a man approved of God among you by miracles and wonders and signs, which God did by him in the midst of you, as ye yourselves also know” (Act 2:22); “healing all that were oppressed of the devil; for God was with him” (Act 10:38).